 Why make hemp milk at home?

-Secondly, even if you find brands in stores, most store-bought have preservatives and additives necessary for shelf life, which is ruining it for me.
-And except for one brand in the US, Pacific, I haven’t found an unsweetened version anywhere.
+Secondly, even if you find brands in stores, most store-bought ones have preservatives and additives necessary for shelf life, which is ruining it for me.
+And except for one brand in the US, Pacific (Unsweetened, Original), I haven’t found a store-bought unsweetened version anywhere.

 Thirdly, in my humble opinion, this is the best milk of all the non-dairy alternatives.
-I love full-fat coconut milk and cream, and I use it a lot in baking and some savory dishes, but I wouldn’t say I like any other non-dairy milk.
+And it’s nut-free, great for those avoiding nuts.
+I love full-fat coconut milk and cream, and I use it a lot in baking and some savory dishes, but I wouldn’t say I like any other dairy-free milk as much.

 What you need to make hemp milk